Learn about actual and potential costs

 How risky is the Cable & Satellite Television Services supply chain?

-Supply chain risk in the cable and satellite TV service market has been low during the past three years.
+Supply chain risk in the cable and satellite TV service market is been moderate.
 For the most part, the inputs that suppliers need to provide services are readily available.
-Supply chain risk mostly revolves around the inputs required to build the cable communication infrastructure that...
+Supply chain risk mostly revolves around the inputs required to build the cable communication infrastructure that allows for the delivery of...
 Subscribe to learn more.